-An excellent place to start your own website is with Bluehost.
-It only costs $3.95 a month and you can start creating content with 15 minutes!
-It doesn’t matter what you write or record videos about, this is a legitimate way to earn money from home.
+An excellent place to start your website is with Bluehost.
+It only costs $2.95 a month, and you can start creating content with 15 minutes!
+It doesn’t matter what you write about.
+Blogging is a legitimate way to make money from home.

-In addition to doubling as an online portfolio, there are two ways to earn passive income from your blog:
+In addition to doubling as a portfolio, you can earn passive income from your blog.

-One person who makes over $100,000 a month from blogging is Michelle Schroeder-Gardner and she shares her formula for success in her Making Sense of Affiliate Marketing course.
+My friend Michelle Schroeder-Gardner makes over $100,000 a month from blogging.
+She shares her formula for success in her Making Sense of Affiliate Marketing course.

 7. Create a YouTube Channel

-As culture continues to gravitate towards video more and more, you might also consider starting a YouTube channel vlog.
+Our culture continues to gravitate towards video.
+You might consider starting a YouTube channel vlog.

-From product reviews, funny cat videos, and how-to videos, people flock to YouTube to find answers to the questions.
+From product reviews, funny cat videos, and how-to videos, people flock to YouTube.

-By building a following, you can make money through affiliate marketing and advertisements.
+By building a following, you can make money through affiliate marketing and ads.